Book a Call

 3. OceanWP

-OceanWP has carved out a reputation for being highly flexible and SEO-friendly.
-It brings solid e-commerce features, such as dedicated store templates, and integrates well with WooCommerce.
-You’ll find schema markup, meta tags, and title tags out of the box, and you can connect them to popular SEO plugins.
+OceanWP enjoys a solid reputation for being both extremely flexible and SEO-friendly.
+It provides robust e-commerce features, like dedicated store templates, and seamlessly works with WooCommerce.
+Schema markup, meta tags, and title tags come built in, and you can link them to big-name SEO plugins.
+Its support resources are also thorough, offering extra advice on theme configuration and feature adjustments, along with a friendly team.

 Key features

-OceanWP has carved out a reputation for being highly flexible and SEO-friendly.
-It brings solid e-commerce features, such as dedicated store templates, and integrates well with WooCommerce.
-You’ll find schema markup, meta tags, and title tags out of the box, and you can connect them to popular SEO plugins.
+OceanWP enjoys a solid reputation for being both extremely flexible and SEO-friendly.
+It provides robust e-commerce features, like dedicated store templates, and seamlessly works with WooCommerce.
+Schema markup, meta tags, and title tags come built in, and you can link them to big-name SEO plugins.
+Its support resources are also thorough, offering extra advice on theme configuration and feature adjustments, along with a friendly team.

 Key features